mpounsett/3-DNS-Protocol/DNS3-RR-Protocol.md

 # API Definition

+## Authorization

-Clients may be denied access to change the DS records for domains that are Registry Locked (HTTP Status code 401).
-Registry Lock is a mechanism provided by certain Registries or Registrars that prevents domain hijacking by ensuring no attributes of the domain are changeable, and no transfer or deletion transactions can be processed against the domain name without manual intervention.
+Clients may be denied access to change the DS records for domains that are subject to certain registration-related locks (HTTP Status code 401).
+For example, the Registry Lock is a mechanism provided by certain Registries or Registrars that prevents domain hijacking by ensuring no attributes of the domain are changeable, and no transfer or deletion transactions can be processed against the domain name without manual intervention.

 ## Authentication